anton-mel/pie/README.md

 In chapter 15 nothing new is added.
 The same code is moved into the layout of [pie-project/pie](https://github.com/pie-project/pie), with the same names, so that after this tutorial the real repository is familiar.
-Every example gives exactly the same output as in chapter 14.
+Every example gives exactly the same output.

 ```
 Cargo.toml                 the `pie` binary and the workspace